ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup.md

 #include "sdkconfig.h"
 #include <Arduino.h>

-#define ONBOARD_LED_PIN 2 // defines the word "LED_BUILTIN" as the number 2 for ease of use/readability when using the pin later
+#define ONBOARD_LED_PIN 2 // defines the word "LED_BUILTIN" as the number 2 for readability

 void setup() {
     pinMode(ONBOARD_LED_PIN, OUTPUT); // configures pin 2 to be a GPIO output pin